 Conducting A Patentability Search

-If your invention has been disclosed, it will need to be modified.
+If your invention has been disclosed, it will require modification.
 My firm, Laurie A. Schlichter, PLLC, will work with you to modify your invention until the modified invention is distinguishable from the public disclosure.
-Then, we prepare a patent application for the modified invention.
+Then we prepare a patent application for the modified invention.
 However, if your invention has not been disclosed, no modification is necessary and preparation of the patent application can begin immediately.